-The office is open Monday to Friday from 9.00am to 5.00pm and there are a number of fluent Irish speakers available for those who wish to communicate in Irish
+The office is open Monday to Friday from 9.00am to 5.00pm.

 Guidelines on the Presentation of Written Assignments

 Presentation of Course Work

 In keeping with the nature of a third level degree, all assignments are expected to be written in clear, accurate language; to cite appropriate references to sources used whenever relevant; and to contain a full bibliography of publications cited.